Miles College: Academics

-Miles is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (for the awarding of baccalaureate degrees), the Alabama State Department of Education, and the Council of Social Work Education.
-Miles College offers 25 bachelor's degrees in the following divisions: Business and Accounting, Communications, Education, Humanities, Natural Sciences and Mathematics, Social and Behavioral Sciences.
+Miles is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools for the awarding of baccalaureate degrees and approved by the Alabama State Department of Education.
+Its social work program is accredited by the Council of Social Work Education.
+Miles College offers 25 bachelor's degrees in the following divisions: Business and Accounting, Communications, Education, Humanities, Natural Sciences and Mathematics, and Social and Behavioral Sciences.
 Miles College is one of 41 schools in the nation with a Center of Academic Excellence under the office of the Director of National Intelligence.

-Miles offers 28 Bachelor's degree programs in six academic divisions to an enrollment of approximately 1,700 students and also offers an honors program for undergraduate students with exceptional academic records.
+Miles offers 28 bachelor's degree programs in six academic divisions to an enrollment of approximately 1,700 students and also offers an honors program for undergraduate students with exceptional academic records.

 Campus

 Miles College purchased the Lloyd Noland Hospital site, which more than doubled the size of the campus.
 The college completed the construction of a new student activity and dining center, a new welcome and admissions center, and a new 204 bed residence hall.
 Part of the campus is listed on the National Register of Historic Places.

 Sloan Alumni Stadium, named after the college's 13th president, Albert J. H. Sloan II, was recently expanded to include a $1 million Environ-Turf field.

+After Birmingham-Southern College closed in 2024, Miles entered into an agreement to buy its former campus, but in November after Miles missed deadlines to complete the sale, Birmingham-Southern chose to pursue other purchasers.
+Miles stated it still desires to buy the campus.